What is a dermatofibroma?

 What is the treatment for dermatofibroma?

 A dermatofibroma is harmless and seldom causes any symptoms.
-Usually only reassurance is needed.
+Usually, only reassurance is needed.
 If it is nuisance or causing concern, the lesion can be removed surgically.
+Recurrence is common as the lesion often extends beyond the clinical margin.